The Graduate Application Process

 A bachelor's degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while registered as an upper-division undergraduate student working towards a bachelor's degree; OR

-A graduate degree from a regionally accredited U.S. institution, or a comparable degree from an international institution; AND
+A graduate degree from a regionally accredited U.S. institution, or a comparable degree from an international institution; AND Test Scores.
+(See below)

 Test scores from a nationally standardized graduate admission test that are acceptable for the academic program to which the applicant is applying.